 Holiday Lights at Columbus Commons

-For a fun evening in downtown Columbus, grab dinner and then head to Columbus Commons for their festive holiday lights.
-This is a great choice for those who can’t walk long distances, as it’s a fairly compact space with smooth walking paths.
+For a fun evening in downtown Columbus, grab dinner and then head to downtown for their festive holiday lights.
+This is a great choice for those everyone: those who can’t walk long distances can stick to the smooth walking paths of Columbus Commons, while those who want to see more can enjoy the entire Wanderlights experience by strolling all the way to the Scioto Mile and back.
 On the first three Fridays in December, you can also enjoy free hot cocoa, carousel rides and live music!
+Wanderlights lasts through Valentine’s weekend, giving you plenty of time to enjoy it.
 Full details here.

 Get out in the snow